Jupiter Places to Eat and Drink

 Print Leave a comment

 Jupiter has some great waterfront places to eat and take in the scenery.
-Jetty's, and Rustic Inn Crab Shack next door, have an incredible view of the inlet and Jupiter lighthouse.
+Jetty's, U Tiki, and Rustic Inn Crab Shack next door, have an incredible view of the inlet and Jupiter lighthouse.
 The outdoor seating areas have a cool breeze coming off the water.
 Even in June, the air is perfect here at dinnertime.
 It's amazing how incredibly clear the water is even though there are boats around.
 What a blissful spot!
 There is a pier and dock jutting out into the waterway where you can take a romantic stroll.

 A restaurant with no view (it looks like a real dive from the outside) is Little Moir's Food Shack in a plain strip mall on the southeast corner of Indiantown and Highway 1.
 Once inside, there is plenty of Jamaican-style atmosphere: posters of Bob Marley, plus fishing and surfing paraphernalia.
 This restaurant is always packed because the food is delicious and the fish is incredibly fresh, more fresh than you've ever tasted before!
 Try the Sweet Potato-Crusted Dolphin (Mahi mahi).
 If the restaurant is full, you can sit in the bar next door and order the same meal from the same kitchen!
 Or you can drive ten minutes to Leftovers Cafe, which is the same restaurant in a different location.